alesr/errx/README.md

 **First wrap on a new error:**
 - Scans up the call stack (up to 10 levels)
-- Captures function names, files, line numbers, timestamps
+- Captures function names, files, line numbers
 - Stores it all efficiently

 **Subsequent wraps on already-wrapped errors:**